pitdagosti/agere-capstone-project-google-kaggle/README.md

 > *Add here a 3–6 line description of what your AI agent does.*

-* Definition the problem the agent solves
+* Definition of the problem the agent solves
-* Description the architecture (LLMs, tools, pipelines, data sources)
+* Description of the architecture (LLMs, tools, pipelines, data sources)
 * Highlight the innovative/unique aspect
 * Mention performance, evaluation strategy, or expected outcomes